 - (1) An application to the court for an order shall be by motion which, unless made during a hearing or trial or during the course of a deposition, shall be made in writing, shall state with particularity the grounds therefor, and shall set forth the relief or order sought.
 The requirement of writing is fulfilled if the motion is stated in a written notice of the hearing of the motion. - (2) The rules applicable to captions, signing, and other matters of form of pleadings apply to all motions and other papers provided for by these rules. - (3) The following motions and the notice of the hearing of such a motion shall be served and filed not later than ten (10) days before the time specified for the hearing.
-The following motions shall be deemed to be granted as a matter of course and shall not be placed on the motion calendar unless objection stating the particular ground therefor is served and filed at least three (3) days before the time specified for its hearing: - (A) A motion to assign, which shall indicate the calendar to which assignment is desired; - (B) A motion to consolidate cases for trial; - (C) A motion to enlarge the time for permitting an action to be done under Rule 6(b)(2) after the expiration of the specified period; - (D) A motion for leave to serve third-party complaints under Rule 14; - (E) A motion to amend pleadings under Rule 15; - (F) A motion for an order for physical or mental examination under Rule 35; - (G) A motion under Rule 26 or Rule 37 to obtain a protective order, or to compel discovery; and - (H) A motion to attach wages or a notice of a nonwage attachment pursuant to Rule 69.
+The following motions shall be deemed to be granted as a matter of course and shall not be placed on the motion calendar unless objection stating the particular ground therefor is served and filed at least three (3) days before the time specified for its hearing: - $(\underline{A}){i}$.
+A motion to assign, which shall indicate the calendar to which assignment is desired: - (B)ii. a A motion to consolidate cases for trial: - (C)iii. a \underline{A} motion to enlarge the time for permitting an action to be done under Rule 6(b)(2) after the expiration of the specified period:

+- (D)iv. a A motion for leave to serve third-party complaints under Rule 14: - (E)v. a A motion to amend pleadings under Rule 15: - (F)vi. a A motion for an order for physical or mental examination under Rule 35:, and - (G)vii. a A motion under Rule 26 or Rule 37 to obtain a protective order, or to compel discovery.